All posts by John Graves

 Charles Ives and the American Mind

 My wife, R. S. Perry, published a book in 1974 entitled Charles Ives and the American Mind.
 Her book is a very broad and knowledgeable study on American Transcendentalism and its impact on creative artists such as the composer Charles Ives.
-I have started re-editing that book for a second edition that will be published soon.
-Stay tuned for more as I make progress on that project.
-I will occasionally post some quotes from her book here on a new page that I will mount shortly called R.S.
+I have re-edited that book for a second edition.
+That new edition is now available on amazon.com.
+I will occasionally post some quotes from her book on a new page called R.S.
 Perry’s Charles Ives.

 Tales of Old Town Bluffton